rust-bio/rust-bio/README.md

 * helper functions for combinatorics and dealing with log probabilities.

 For reading and writing BAM and BCF files, have a look at https://github.com/christopher-schroeder/rust-htslib.

-Please see the [homepage](https://rust-bio.github.io) for examples and documentation.

 ## Author